The Top 3 Loudest! Motorcycle Exhausts in 2023

 How Loud Can A Motorcycle Exhaust Legally Be?

-As for how loud you are ‘allowed’ to run your motorcycle exhaust, it’s like adult diapers.
-In other words, it Depends.
-Noise pollution laws vary from state to state and from one region of the world to another.
-Thankfully though, so does the level of enforcement of these laws.
+So, you might wonder, just how loud am I ‘allowed’ to run my motorcycle exhaust?
+Well, it’s a bit like adult diapers — in other words, it Depends.
+I’ve found that noise pollution laws can vary dramatically from state to state and even around the world.
+And luckily, so does the enforcement of these laws.

 Loudest Motorcycle Exhausts FAQs